 Leading researchers at U.C.
 Davis conducted an extensive genetic testing of 3-4 “Chupa” specimens including the Blanco Texas Chupa and we will be sharing their conclusions as they ready to publish their results in some type of esoteric scientific technical journal in about a year.

-UPDATE: 11/17/2017 – Mystery solved… U.C.
+But is was not till 2017 and then U.C.
 Davis shared with us their genetic test results.
 And concluded the Blanco Texas Chupa was a mix of Mexican wolf and coyote.
+Not a new species.

 Museum’s Conclusion: Based on U.C.
 Davis’s analysis, and the mentioned other animal types of “Chupas”, the “Chupacabra” is not a mysterious yet to be discovered new species of mammal as some have suggested.
 It’s a diseased mammal.

 Mange or not mange: Regarding its blue/gray bald skin… apparently it’s NOT mange… It’s mange-like.
 Locals who know mange and seen these critters in the wild, denied over and over that it was not mange and even the scientists are 50/50 on whether it’s really mange.
 So it’s Mange-like, but not the typical mange the local people see in diseased animals in the wilderness normally.
 They know and they know what they know.